Thailand House panel steps up Phuket beach land probe

 The delegation, led by committee chairman Arsapol Sorntraiphop, visited Nui Beach and Freedom Beach on a second day of inspections after meeting provincial agencies at Phuket City Hall the previous day.
 Deputy Chairman Preeti Charoensilp, committee spokesperson Thanathan Pramoonpong and local People’s Party MP Chalermpong Saengdee also took part.

-At Nui Beach, the committee examined complaints about blocked access routes and fees charged to visitors entering the beach.
+At Nui Beach, the anti-corruption committee examined complaints about blocked access routes and fees charged to visitors entering the beach.
 Officials also reviewed land use under the Agricultural Land Reform Office, or ALRO, which remains under legal scrutiny.

 At Freedom Beach, the committee reviewed 24 forest encroachment cases as well as repeated complaints from locals and tourists about unauthorized tolls and safety hazards.
 The site has also drawn concern over several monsoon-season drowning incidents, with the committee urging agencies to improve warning signs and strengthen safety measures in risk-prone areas.